mdsohelmia/mdsohelmia/README.md

 # Hi!
 I'm Sohel 👋
 Welcome to my profile!
-Currently i'm working at [Gotipath](https://gotipath.com/) as a Software  Engineer.
+Currently i'm working at [Gotipath](https://gotipath.com/) as a Senior Software  Engineer.
 Thanks for visiting and I'd love to connect!

 ### Quick highlighs